Runebase/runebase-prediction-electron/README.md

 3. Run the executable

-# Bodhi-Server
+# Runebase-Prediction-Server
-`bodhi-server` is packaged as an NPM module to provide all the server logic to the Electron client.
-It is important to have the same version code in `package.json` as what is in `bodhi-server's package.json`.
+`runebase-prediction-server` is packaged as an NPM module to provide all the server logic to the Electron client.
+It is important to have the same version code in `package.json` as what is in `runebase-prediction-server's package.json`.

 # Updating UI Files
-1. In the bodhi-ui repo, `npm run build` to build the UI files.
+1. In the runebase-prediction-ui repo, `npm run build` to build the UI files.

-2. Copy all the files in `bodhi-ui/build` folder to `bodhi-electron/ui`
+2. Copy all the files in `runebase-prediction-ui/build` folder to `runebase-prediction-electron/ui`